treynr/linkd/readme.rst

 Disk space requirements
 '''''''''''''''''''''''

-As mentiond in the introduction, the 1K Genome Project data requires a large amount of disk space.
+As mentioned in the introduction, the 1K Genome Project data requires a large amount of disk space.
-These scripts can be easily be modified to operate over gzipped variant calls but there are currently no plans to do so.
+These scripts can be easily modified to operate over gzipped variant calls but there are currently no plans to do so.
 Unzipped, the raw 1K Genome Project variants take up almost 1TB of space: